 What isn’t commercial photography?

 Photographer Mark Delong describes advertising photography as, “selling a product or service, but using pictures to tell a story that gives that product or service greater appeal.”
 Think about adverts for high-end cars.
 Often the sleek car isn’t even at the forefront.
-The models, in designer suits, and pricey formal dresses are the focal point of the image.
+The models in designer suits and pricy formal dresses are the focal point of the image.
 In this example, the goal isn’t to display the car.
 The goal is to associate the car with status and money.